BothBosu/dreamlab-backend/README.md

 # Dream Lab — Backend

 Dream Lab is a community-driven AI image generation platform.
-This backend repo is built with Spring Boot and serves REST APIs for user authentication, image generation, storage, and community interactions.
+This backend repo is built with Spring Boot, MySQL and serves REST APIs for user authentication, image generation, storage, and community interactions.

 ## 🧱 System Architecture

 ![image](https://github.com/user-attachments/assets/99a709ef-2d21-4d5d-bab0-d12cc1995713)

 The system runs on a cloud VM with:
-- A Vue.js frontend served through Nginx
+- A Vue.ts frontend served through Nginx
 - A Spring Boot backend that exposes REST APIs
 - Controllers and services for user, image, and social features
 - External services like AWS S3 and getimg.ai for image management